Verticordia multiflora

-Verticordia multiflora is a flowering plant in the myrtle family, Myrtaceae and is endemic to the south-west of Western Australia.
+Verticordia multiflora is a species of flowering plant in the myrtle family, Myrtaceae and is endemic to the south-west of Western Australia.
 It is a small, openly branched shrub with small leaves and groups of scented, bright yellow flowers on the ends of the branches in spring or early summer.

 Description

 Verticordia multiflora is a shrub which grows to a height of up to 60 cm and is irregularly and openly branched.
 Its leaves are oblong to elliptic in shape, 2-4 mm long, semicircular in cross section and often have tiny serrations along their edges.

 The flowers are arranged in rounded groups on the ends of the branches, each flower on a stalk 10-12 mm long.
 The floral cup is top-shaped, 2-3 mm long and hairy with small swellings beneath each sepal.
 The sepals are bright yellow, 4-6 mm long and are deeply divided and hairy.
 The petals are a similar colour, erect, 2.5-5 mm long, egg-shaped to almost round with a hairy margin.
 The style is 3-5.3 mm long, straight, and has long white hairs along its length.
 Flowering time is from October to January, depending on subspecies.